eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 Training directory contains the code used to train and generate our machine learning models.

 ## Model files
-Following PyTourch model files are stored outside of this GitHub repository due to the filesize limitation.
+Following PyTorch model files are stored outside of this GitHub repository due to the filesize limitation.
 They will be downloaded to your Google drive automatically if you use our installation code Git2Colab_Installation_PLATEAU_FloodSAR.ipynb.
 - model_epoch_vv_119.pth https://drive.google.com/file/d/1VEgB3VcLOYEwud9Zo-QsHUAMmNkrGDZq/
 - model_epoch_aug_mask_100.pth https://drive.google.com/file/d/1rD68QJQr-gmF9jeZY5qBjVJJqoWOFe7E/